danthorpe/TaylorSource/README.md

 ```

 ## Usage
 Taylor Source defines a `DatasourceType` protocol, which has an associated `FactoryType` protocol.
 These two protocols are the building blocks of the framework.
-Each has basic concrete implementation classes, `StaticDatasource` and `BasicFactory`, and have been designed to be easily implemented.
+Each has basic concrete implementation classes: `StaticDatasource` and `StaticSectionDatasource` for `DatasourceType`, and `BasicFactory` for `FactoryType`.
+Both protocols have been designed to be easily implemented.

 ### The Basics
 The factory is responsible for registering and vending views.
 It is a generic protocol, which allows you to configure the base type for cell & view types etc.